ianjure/markov-chain-trading/README.md

 where $X_n$ represents the state at time $n$.

-The goal of this project is to develop a simple Markov trading model using historical stock price data and machine learning.
-We will then create a web application to test our model and simulate potential market returns.
+The goal of this project is to develop a simple Markov trading model using historical stock price data and simulate the strategy's potential market returns by deploying a web application that anyone can use.

 ## Data Overview